gongqilin/API/application_types/README.md

 3. What is the 10mins Rate Limit.

-The following table illustrates the Application/Client types that are currently supported and their role in the System.
+The following table illustrates the Application/Client types that are currently supported and their roles in the System.

 <table>
     <tr>